Dimokus88/Sei/README.md

 * In the ```LOGS```  tab , you can view the operation of the node.
 Synchronization will start from the block that is ***2000*** blocks "below" the last one.
 For example, if there are ***596562*** blocks in the network at the time the node is launched, then synchronization and "catching up" will start from 596562-2000= ***594562*** blocks.
 After full synchronization, a validator will be created (***if it has not been created earlier***) and the node will enter the automatic mode of operation.
 Every ***5 minutes*** the balance will be checked, and if it is positive - auto-delegation to yourself.
 There will also be a check on the jail, the exit from the jail will be performed automatically.

 * In the process of work, your address ***Sei*** will be displayed, you need to request tokens to it.
 Everything is difficult with a faucet, there is a resource https://bitszn.com/faucets.html , may give something.
-If not, then go to [Discord](https://discord.gg/hXAU3Dgp) and ask for tokens to your ***Sei*** address there.
+If not, then go to [Discord Sei](https://discord.gg/3A3TdWfF) and ask for tokens to your ***Sei*** address there.

 <div align="center">